timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

         hello-world-5dc98cf5d6-p2bxs   1/1       Running       0          16s
         hello-world-5dc98cf5d6-scqhq   1/1       Running       0          16s

-And now our Service will automatically begin distributing traffic to all three Pods.
+And now our Service will automatically begin distributing traffic amongst these three Pods.

 ----

 ## Updating your Application

-So now application is exposed, but now what if we need to make changes!
-Let’s see what our We want to change our message from _“Hello World!!”_ to _“Finally Completed this Tutorial!!”_.
+Now what if we need go and to make changes to our application?
+What if we want to change our message from_ “Hello World!!”_ to _“Finally Completed this Tutorial!!”_?

 Let’s go into our source code (_helloworld.go file_) for our application and change it to return our new message.